kazurayam/ReactInputField/README.md

 2. Using this local server, I could reproduce the problem of Katalon Recorder as discussed at "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)".
 I found Katalon Recorder has a bug that should be addressed by Katalon.

-3. I enjoyed developing a test for React app using Playwright.
+3. I enjoyed developing a test for a React app using Playwright.
 Through this experiment, I was impressed that Playwright is a good tool to test modern JavaScript web apps.